 The organizers do not permit firearms or other weapons at conference-related functions.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, send a text message to [number will be added before the conference begins].
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, send a text message to [this will be filled in before the conference starts].
 Conference staff will be happy to help participants contact local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.

 This document is based on http://2012.jsconf.us/#/about and The Ada Initiative's conference anti-harrassment policy.
 It has been modified from the original and is licensed under a Creative Commons Attribution 3.0 Unported License